ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Token Series {#token-series}

-This document refers to "token series" as a series of access tokens sorted in chronological order as they are released, characterized by the following properties:
+This document refers to "token series" as a series of access tokens that are sorted in chronological order of release and are characterized by the following properties:

-* issued by the same AS
+* Issued by the same AS.
-* issued to the same C, and associated with the same authentication credential of C
+* Issued to the same C, and associated with the same authentication credential of C.
-* issued for the same RS, identified by the same authentication credential
+* Issued for the same RS as identified by the same authentication credential.

 Upon a successful update of access rights, the new issued access token becomes the latest in its token series.
 When the latest access token of a token series becomes invalid (e.g., due to its expiration or revocation), the token series it belongs to ends.

 In this profile, a token series is characterized by access tokens used between a given pair (C, RS) having the same "session\_id" in the EDHOC\_Information (see {{edhoc-parameters-object}}) and bound to the same authentication credential AUTH\_CRED\_C of C.

-AS assigns the "session\_id" to the EDHOC\_Information when issuing the first access token of a new series and that "session\_id" remains fixed throughout the series lifetime.
-When assigning the identifier, AS MUST ensure that it was not used in a previous series whose access tokens share the following properties with the access tokens of the new series, irrespective of the used ACE profile:
+AS assigns the "session\_id" to the EDHOC\_Information when issuing the first access token of a new series.
+That "session\_id" remains fixed throughout the series lifetime.

+When assigning the identifier, AS MUST ensure that it was not used in a previous series whose access tokens share both the following properties with the access tokens of the new series, irrespective of the used ACE profile:

-* i) issued for the same RS; and
-* ii) bound to the same authentication credential AUTH_CRED_C of the requesting client (irrespectively of how the AUTH_CRED_C is identified in the access tokens).
+* issued to the same client C; and
+* issued for the same RS.

 In case the access token is issued for a group-audience (see {{Section 6.9 of RFC9200}}), what is defined above applies, with the difference that the token series is associated with all the RSs in the group-audience, as indicated by their respective AUTH_CRED_RS.